 Paraphilias such as fetishistic disorder typically have an onset during puberty, but fetishes can develop prior to adolescence.
 No cause for fetishistic disorder has been conclusively established.

-Increasingly, evidence suggests that combining drug therapy with cognitive behavior therapy can be effective, although research on the outcome of these therapies remains inconclusive.
-A class of drugs called antiandrogens can drastically lower testosterone levels temporarily and have been used in conjunction with other forms of treatment for fetishistic disorder.
-This medication lowers sex drive in males and reduces the frequency of sexually arousing mental imagery.
+Increasingly, evidence suggests that combining drug therapy with cognitive behavioral therapy can be effective, although research on the outcome of these therapies remains inconclusive.
+A class of drugs called antiandrogens can drastically lower testosterone levels temporarily, and have been used in conjunction with other forms of treatment for fetishistic disorder.
+This medication lowers sex drive in males and thus can reduce the frequency of sexually arousing mental imagery.

 - National Institutes of Health

 - National Library of Medicine